huy/jenkins_scripting/ruby_job_builder_dsl.md

     $ ruby hello_world.rb --deploy --config-file=localhost.ini
     deploying hello-world

 Ruby Jobs Builder DSL is extensively used within Wonga.
-Its DSL supports a handful of plugins that meet the need of different teams.
-It is used to create anything from simple individual jobs up to the most complex pipeline involving hundreds of jobs.
+Its DSL supports a handful of plugins that meet the needs of different engineering teams within the organisation.
+It is used to create anything from simple individual jobs up to the most complex pipeline involving hundreds of jobs for teams.

 **Flexibility**